Shell Cove

 Shell Cove has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 15 projects that could impact the area.
-Notable ones are New Shellharbour Hospital and Integrated Services, The Waterfront Shell Cove, Shell Cove Sport and Recreation Facility, and Vela Apartments.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 15 projects that could affect this region.
+Notable projects include New Shellharbour Hospital and Integrated Services, The Waterfront Shell Cove, Shell Cove Sport and Recreation Facility, and Vela Apartments.
 The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.